BTCTrader/broker-api-docs/README-beta.md

 ## General Information

-* For GET endpoints, parameters must be sent as a query string.
+* For GET and DELETE endpoints, parameters must be sent as a query string.
-* For POST, PUT, and DELETE endpoints, the parameters should be sent as a request body with content type application/x-www-form-urlencoded.
+* For POST and PUT endpoints, the parameters should be sent as a request body with content type application/json.
 * All timestamp parameters are in milliseconds.
 * All endpoints successful requests return JSON object model
 ``` json